 As shown in Table 2 – Maximum Upper Voltage Criterion, the recommended upper voltage limit for a load-serving bus is 105% unless equipment rating dictates a different limit.
+For example, equipment used on 100 kV systems is typically rated for a nominal voltage of 102 kV or higher, so 107 kV or 107% of 100 kV nominal is permitted on 100 kV systems.
 NWMT follows the limit as outlined in the ANSI standards (i.e., ANSI C84.1).
 It is possible that a load-serving bus voltage may exceed the table value if conditions allow a higher voltage without harm to NWMT or customer equipment.

 The allowable minimum percent voltage for any load-serving bus that is within a network configuration is shown in Table 3 – Minimum Allowable Percent Voltage at NWMT Unregulated Load-Serving Bus.
 It is possible that a load-serving bus voltage may fall below the table value if conditions allow a lower voltage without harm to NWMT or customer equipment.
 This table considers FERC/NERC and WECC criteria as applied to the bulk electric system busses (100 kV and above).
 This table is also applied on lower voltage transmission busses that are not part of the bulk electric system (50 kV and 69 kV).

 The minimum allowable percent voltage for a load serving bus that is on a radial transmission system for an event on the radial line must only meet the existing system performance (N-0) shown in Table 3 – Minimum Allowable Percent Voltage at NWMT Unregulated Load-Serving Bus.
 Any unacceptable voltage performance must be mitigated in accordance with the criteria described below.
 The use of a Special Protection Scheme (SPS) is evaluated on a case-by-case basis, with no assurance that NWMT will accept or use a SPS.
 The values in Table 3 – Minimum Allowable Percent Voltage at NWMT Unregulated Load-Serving Bus assume that all other methods to control voltage have been explored (such as capacitors, reactors, and line switching, etc.).

+Under emergency conditions, bus voltage between 90% and 110% of nominal are permitted for up to 30 minutes.